Visit: Corporate Site

 It is time to hurry up and move slow–to review our intentions, purposes, and commitments and align them with actions that support all life on Earth.
 Each day we have food and clean water is an excellent day to be thankful.
 However, it is not an easy task for Mother Earth to continue to supply our unchecked demand for raw materials to fuel our technology and industry.

 Indigenous Tourism BC supports Indigenous sovereignty and land stewardship.
-Our organization is committed to ongoing learning, with values on slow, intentional travel and right relationship with Mother Earth.
+Our organization is committed to ongoing learning.
+We value slow, intentional travel and right relationship with Mother Earth.
 We are proud to promote Indigenous travel experiences and build partnerships that lead with a focus on sustainable economy and ecology.

-ITBC wishes a Happy International Mother Earth Day 2023 to everyone and invites you to learn more about Indigenous Knowledge, Lands, Communities, and Ecology.
+ITBC wishes a Happy International Mother Earth Day to everyone and invites you to learn more about Indigenous Knowledge, Lands, communities, and ecology.